areseny/testproject/README.md

 ## Setup gitlab CI

 Go to /admin/runners on gitlab and copy the ci token.

-Go to an accessible server and install a gitlab runner https://docs.gitlab.com/runner/ Make sure the runner's host has docker-engine installed Register the runner with the ci token
+Go to an accessible server and install a gitlab runner https://docs.gitlab.com/runner/

+Make sure the runner's host has docker-engine installed

+Register the runner with the ci token

-  Choose docker+machine as executor type and docker:latest as the image You can do this with this command
+  Choose docker+machine as executor type and docker:latest as the image

+  You can do this with this command
   `gitlab-runner register -n -u $GITLAB_CI_URL --docker-image docker:latest -r $GITLAB_TOKEN --executor docker+machine --docker-privileged`

-Now whenever you push to the repo the rspec test will run.
+Now whenever you push to the repo the rspec tests will run.

 ## Setup (for developers)